How it works

 How GonkaGate routes requests to Gonka Network

-Routing architecture and health signals that drive node selection in Gonka Network, from client to response.
+Routing architecture and health signals that drive node selection in Gonka Network, from client to response

 - Routing + fallback — one decision